 Inactive plug-ins in ARM mode

-Audio Units plug-ins (and native UAD plugins with no DSP counterpart) inactive when a track is record- or input-enabled in ARM mode.
+Apollo mode: Audio Units and VST3 plug-ins (and native UAD plugins with no DSP counterpart) inactive when a track is record- or input-enabled in ARM mode.

-Audio Units and native UAD plug-ins active when a track is record- or input-enabled.
+Core Audio mode: Audio Units, VST3 plug-ins, and native UAD plug-ins active when a track is record- or input-enabled.

 Lowest possible record and monitoring latency

-For lowest possible native latency on record- or input-enabled inputs in Core Audio mode, set LUNA’s Buffer Size value to 32–128 samples.
+Core Audio mode: For lowest possible native latency on record- or input-enabled inputs in Core Audio mode, set LUNA's buffer size to 32–128 samples.
 A smaller buffer requires more computer resources.

 Multitrack and Master Tape Extensions